davidgyoung/android-beacon-library/README.md

 An Android library providing APIs to interact with beacons

+## Samsung BLE SDK Support

+This version of the library has included support for the Samsung BLE SDK for Samsung devices running 4.2.x.
+Any device running 4.3+ will automatically use the native Android BLE SDKs.
+The Samsung BLE SDKs are based on the BlueZ stack, not the newer Bluedroid stack, and are too slow to constantly scan for beacons.
+Tests show that only 2 BLE advertising packets per second may be scanned by the Samsung BLE SDK before it starts to fall behind.
+The recommended work-around it to configure this library to slow down scans when using the Samsung BLE SDK.
+Even when doing so, if a large number of beacons are around, processing may back up.
+If enabling Samsung BLE SDK support, be sure to test your app thoroughly on Samsung 4.2.x devices to verify proper behavior.

+Because of these limitations, Samsung support is disabled by default.
+In order to enable it, you must
+call:

+    mBeaconManager.setSamsungSdkAllowed(true);
+    if (mBeaconManager.isSamsungSdkCompatible()) {
+    	// if this device only has the Samsung BLE SDK then we must slow down
+     	// scans.
+These settings appears to keep the Samsung SDK from getting behind when two or
+     	// fewer beacons are around advertising at 10 Hz. mBeaconManager.setForegroundScanPeriod(1100l); // 1.1 seconds
+        mBeaconManager.setForegroundBetweenScanPeriod(10000l); // 10 seconds
+    }

 ## Changes from the 0.x library version

 This library has changed significantly from the 0.x library version and is now designed to work with